 Following the trend of the previous French lines the tank destroyer line starts out one way and then shifts roles mid way through the tank line.
 From tier 2-3 you are a playing glass cannon that has decent mobility, an excellent gun, but no HP and armor.
 At tiers 4-6 you loose this mobility, retain the poor armor and HP, but keep the awesome guns.
 This portion of the tank line can be difficult due to the low mobility/armor of the tanks.

 Once tier 7 and the AMX AC Mile.
 1946 is reached the tank line shifts back to being more focused on mobility.
 From here on the tanks are highly mobile with above average frontal armor and great top guns.
 The main downside is the lack of a turret and the increased mobility often gets you into trouble as you can be flanked easily the further you push away from your spawn point.
 These tank destroyers are capable of bringing great firepower to the front lines and are high risk high reward.

-AMX 50 Foch Weak Spots: http://wotguru.com/weak-spot-guide-amx-50-foch/
+AMX 50 Foch Weak Spots: https://wotguru.com/weak-spot-guide-amx-50-foch/

-AMX 50 Foch 155 Weak Spots: http://wotguru.com/weak-spot-guide-amx-50-foch-155/
+AMX 50 Foch 155 Weak Spots: https://wotguru.com/weak-spot-guide-amx-50-foch-155/

 SPG Line (RenaultBS -> Bat Chatillon 155)

 French SPGs all follow the same “format” for the most part.
 Highly mobile SPGs with great rate of fire and accuracy but at the cost of damage per shot.
-The overall progression of this line is very slow due to the low damage per shot of these SPGs which at times can make its user feel useless against heavily armored tanks at the lower tiered SPGs.
+The overall progression of this line is very slow due to the low damage per shot of these SPGs which at times can make it’s user feel useless against heavily armored tanks at the lower tiered SPGs.
 These SPGs do not have that massive first hit other SPGs have but do excel in being capable of re-positioning and also maximizing their high RoF/accuracy on non-heavy tanks.